ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-unleash-ethereum-classic/index.md

 It’s time to forge.

-*“If Not Us, Who?
-If Not Now, When?”* — Ronald Reagan quoting the prophet Hillel
+> If Not Us, Who?
+If Not Now, When?
+> - Ronald Reagan quoting the prophet Hillel

+---

+This post was originally published to https://medium.com/@TheCrowbill/unleashing-ethereum-classic-95a1125a8fde